Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Introduction

 Here we present a new and much more effective way of exploiting the same information on which exposure notification apps rely.
-Unlike these apps, however, this method provides users with continuously updated information about their individual risks.
+Unlike these apps, however, this method provides users with continuously updated assessments of their individual risks.
 The core idea is to learn about individual risks of exposure and infectiousness by propagating crowdsourced information about infection risks over a dynamic contact network assembled from proximity data from mobile devices.
 Instead of the deterministic assessments of exposure notification apps, our approach exploits data from diverse sources probabilistically.
 Various types of information, including their uncertainties, can be harnessed.
-For example: \begin{itemize} \item Diagnostic tests, including sensitive but slow molecular tests, less sensitive but rapid antigen tests, or pooled diagnostic tests \cite{Shental20a}. \item Serological tests, which indicate a reduced probability of susceptibility when antibodies specific to SARS-CoV-2 (or the causative agent of another targeted disease) are detected. \item Self-reported clinical symptoms, elevated body temperature readings, or other wearable sensor data, which can indicate an elevated probability of infectiousness and virus transmission \cite{Bielecki20a,Quer21l}. \end{itemize} Quantification of individual risks is achieved by assimilating data into a model of virus transmission and disease progression defined on the dynamic contact network.
+For example: \begin{itemize} \item Diagnostic tests, including sensitive but slow molecular tests, less sensitive but rapid antigen tests, or pooled diagnostic tests \cite{Shental20a}. \item Serological tests, which indicate a reduced probability of susceptibility when antibodies specific to SARS-CoV-2 (or the causative agent of another targeted disease) are detected. \item Self-reported clinical symptoms, elevated body temperature readings, or other wearable sensor data, which can indicate an elevated probability of infectiousness and virus transmission \cite{Bielecki20a,Quer21l}. \end{itemize} Quantification of individual risks is achieved by assimilating data into a model of virus transmission and disease progression defined on the dynamic contact network assembled from proximity data.
 For decision making, periodically updated individual risks of having been exposed or of being infectious take the place of the deterministic assessments in exposure notification apps.
-The probabilistic network approach propagates data farther along the contact network than contact tracing.
-It harnesses more information than contact tracing, both by being able to include diverse data sources with their uncertainties and by exploiting information inherent in the network structure itself: an individual with many contacts generally is at greater risk of having been exposed than an individual with fewer contacts \cite{Meyers05a,Pastor-Satorras15a}.
+The probabilistic network approach propagates data farther along the contact network than contact tracing, consistent with models of disease progression and rates of virus transmission.
+It harnesses more information than contact tracing, both by being able to include diverse data sources with their uncertainties and by exploiting information inherent in the network structure itself: an individual with many contacts generally is at greater risk of having been exposed than an individual with fewer contacts \cite{Meyers05a,Pastor-Satorras15a}, and such contact rates are available from the proximity data from mobile devices.

 The network and the information it contains are dynamically updated in periodic data assimilation (DA) cycles.
 These cycles resemble the daily DA cycles that weather forecasting centers use operationally \cite{Bauer15a}.
 The quantitative information that is provided by the risk assessment platform we outline in what follows can be used in similar ways as weather forecasts: to inform personal decisions by users based on their desire to avoid risk (in the weather forecasting analogy, staying home rather than going on a mountain in the face of a likely downpour) and to inform public policy when aggregate risk measures indicate that wider mandates are necessary (analogous to evacuating a city to protect lives and avoid overwhelming public health and social infrastructures when a hurricane is likely to make landfall).